RyanLeiTaiwan/datasciencecoursera/05_Reproducible-Research/hw2/PA2.md

 ```
 ## [1] 488
 ```
-As a *simple* cleaning, we will lowercase the letters and replace all the blank and punctuation characters with a space.
+As a *simple* cleaning on, we will lowercase the letters and replace all the blank and punctuation characters with a space.

+* Remark: I know many students on the forum manually categorize the numerous EVTYPEs into much fewer ones, but this will involve too much tedious labeling effort and expertise in weather event definitions, which I think are far *beyond the purpose of this course*.

 ```r
 final_data$EVTYPE <- tolower(final_data$EVTYPE)